abbad/go-server-optimizely-feature-flags/README.md

 ## TO Run.

 1. Install docker.
-2. Run `docker-compose run golang bash`
-3. For some reason `go.mod` is not working.
-Installing dependencies is done manually.

-    1. `go get github.com/google/uuid`
-    2. `go get github.com/optimizely/go-sdk`
-    This is not ideal.
-4. cp .env.template .env and get optimizely SDK key.
+2. cp .env.template .env and get optimizely SDK key.
-5. Exit docker and run docker-compose up.
-Your server should be running on localhost:10000
+3. execute `docker-compose up`.
+The server should be running on localhost:10000

 ## TODO:
-1. Fix go.mod file and make it work.
-2. Inside pkg/featureflags, fix multiple imports from the same package.
+1. Inside pkg/featureflags, fix multiple imports from the same package.
+2. write tests
 3. Load test and see how many requests per sec this server can handle.